hsfl/cosmos-docs/pages/2-getting_started/install/cosmos-web.md

 ### BaseComponent.jsx

 BaseComponent is the component that contains common functionality and user interfaces across other components.
-For instance, it contains a header, configuration form modal, and content area for other componenents.
+For instance, it contains a header, configuration form modal, and content area for other components.

 ### ComponentSettings.jsx